ReactiveX/RxJava/docs/What's-different-in-2.0.md

 # Subscription

 In RxJava 1.x, the interface `rx.Subscription` was responsible for stream and resource lifecycle management, namely unsubscribing a sequence and releasing general resources such as scheduled tasks.
-The Reactive-Streams specification took this name for specifying an interaction point between a source and a consumer: `org.reactivestreams.Subscription` allows requesting a positive amount from the upstream and allows cancelling the sequence.
+The Reactive Streams specification took this name for specifying an interaction point between a source and a consumer: `org.reactivestreams.Subscription` allows requesting a positive amount from the upstream and allows cancelling the sequence.

 To avoid the name clash, the 1.x `rx.Subscription` has been renamed into `io.reactivex.Disposable` (somewhat resembling .NET's own IDisposable).

-Because Reactive-Streams base interface, `org.reactivestreams.Publisher` defines the `subscribe()` method as `void`, `Flowable.subscribe(Subscriber)` no longer returns any `Subscription` (or `Disposable`).
+Because Reactive Streams base interface, `org.reactivestreams.Publisher` defines the `subscribe()` method as `void`, `Flowable.subscribe(Subscriber)` no longer returns any `Subscription` (or `Disposable`).
 The other base reactive types also follow this signature with their respective subscriber types.

 The other overloads of `subscribe` now return `Disposable` in 2.x.